wp-plugins/wpsc-support-tickets/readme.txt

 = 5.0.0 =
 * COMING SOON:
-* Added: Assign specific support staff to a single or multiple departments
+* Added: Assign specific support staff to a single or multiple departments (added in 4.9.41)
 * Added: Option for the ticket creator to choose a specific person from the department admins while creating the ticket (admin must enable this feature, as it's disabled by default)
 * Added: Ability to edit radio, checkboxes, and drop downs
 * Added: Ability to define custom states such as Pending, Need More Info, or any other phrase to describe a ticket state